NEW: Pope prays publicly for victims of Yemen attack

 The Pope “prays that this pointless slaughter will awaken consciences, lead to a change of heart and inspire all parties to lay down their arms and take up the path of dialogue,” Vatican Secretary of State Pietro Parolin said.

-The impoverished Muslim nation has faced violence for years, some of it tied to al Qaeda elements that call it home.
+The impoverished Muslim nation on the southwestern tip of the Arabian Peninsula has faced violence for years, some of it tied to al Qaeda elements that found a home there.

-The latest round of unrest started in 2014 amid angry protests by Houthis, a minority Shiite group that's long held sway in northern Yemen, but hasn't had much influence in the Sunni-led government.
+The latest round of unrest began in late 2014 amid angry protests by Houthis, a minority Shiite group that’s long held sway in northern Yemen but hadn’t had much influence in the country’s Sunni-led government.

-The Houthi rebels seized the presidential palace in January last year, forcing out President Abdu Rabu Mansour Hadi on the way to taking over Sanaa, the capital city, and other areas.
+The Houthi rebels tool over the presidential palace in January 2015, forcing out President Abdu Rabu Mansour Hadi on the way to taking over Sanaa, the capital, and other areas.

-Those strikes have continued months later, as has the bloodshed.
+Those strikes continue months later, as has the bloodshed.

 In January, he reported over 8,100 casualties, including 2,800 deaths.
 That number is expected to go up when new numbers are released.